stopvoldemort/audition-app/README.md

-# README
+# Welcome To StageFast.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a project for the Flatiron School, completed six weeks into the  software engineering program.
+It is not a "real" website -- the actors, productions, studios, and roles are all randomly seeded using data scraped from IMDB.

+## Description

+The goal of this website is to make it easier for studio managers to pair actors with roles in upcoming productions, without going through agents as the middleman.

+Studio representatives are able to create productions and manage which actors have auditioned and who has been cast for each role.
+They are also able to manage the overall acting budget for a production.

+Actors can make a profile page with their profile, headshot, and past roles.

+## Technologies

-* Ruby version
+* Ruby on Rails

-* System dependencies
+* Nokogiri to scrape seed data

-* Configuration
+* CarrierWave

-* Database creation
+* MiniMagick

-* Database initialization
+* Bootstrap

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* RestClient

-* ...
+* bcrypt